Palfore/Monitor-Setup-Helper/README.md

-					This might seem tedious, but there is no other way for the computer to know which monitors your hand-picked names correspond to. iii) Its probably easiest just to copy-paste and modify the existing json files.
+					This might seem tedious, but there is no other way for the computer to know which monitors your hand-picked names correspond to. ii) Its probably easiest just to copy-paste and modify the existing json files.

 # Assumptions:
 	1) The user's monitors are setup as follows.